FNj/prim/README.md

 This is a C++11 implementation of Miller-Rabin primality test.

-Also can serve as a simple arbitrary precision integer arithmetic
+Also can serve as a simple arbitrary precision integer arithmetic.